 If you change your mind after the end of that period (or the manager does not offer a cancellation or cooling off period), you cannot 'unwind' the transaction by closing the ISA.
 The payment made will still count as a subscription into an ISA and you may not put money into another ISA of the same type in that tax year.
 However, you could transfer the ISA to another ISA manager - see Transferring your ISA.

-into a stocks and shares component of an ISA without having to pay Capital Gains Tax - provided your ISA manager agrees to take them.
+into a stocks and shares ISA without having to pay Capital Gains Tax - provided your ISA manager agrees to take them.
 The value of the shares at the date of transfer counts towards the annual limit.

-This means you can transfer up to £11,520 worth of shares in the tax year 2013-14 (assuming that you make no other subscriptions to ISAs, in those years).
+This means you can transfer up to £15,000 worth of shares from 1 July 2014 (assuming that you make no other subscriptions to ISAs, in that tax year).

 You must transfer the shares within 90 days from the day they cease to be subject to the Plan, or (for approved SAYE share option schemes) 90 days of the exercise of option date.
 Your employer should be able to tell you more.